 (Thanks, Warner Bros.!)

 Horner was a busy man in 1981, composing four film scores to movies of varying degrees of quality.
 Oliver Stone’s debut flick, The Hand was a weird horror film about a comic strip artist who loses his hand only to have it implicate him in a few murders.
 The movie wasn’t great at all, but the score was effective and unsettling.
 Michael Wadleigh’s unusual horror film Wolfen was up next.
-Here, Horner went for an interesting aural assault using strings and brass extremely well.
+Here, Horner went for an interesting and intentional aural assault using strings and brass extremely well.
 If I’m not mistaken, music from The Hand was also used in this one.
-Hey, I saw that clunker three times just to get a look at the Barry Windsor-Smith artwork that was underused in the film.
-So part of the score was stuck in my head for a while.
+Hey, I saw that Oliver Stone clunker three times just to get a look at the beautiful Barry Windsor-Smith artwork that was very underused in the film, so part of that score was stuck in my head for a while afterwards.

 Another horror film, Deadly Blessing was up next.
-One of director Wes Craven’s best in my opinion and it got a solid score to match the events on screen.
+One of director Wes Craven’s best flicks (in my opinion) and it got a solid score to match the events on screen.
 I’ve only seen The Pursuit of D. B. Cooper once and wasn’t a fan of it, so I can’t really recall much of Horner’s work on it.
-Given that the film isn’t LEGALLY available on home video, it’s gotten a few people paying for bootlegs until Universal wises up and gets at least a budget Blu-Ray/DVD out.
+I guess a revisit is due at some point, as it’s often the case where a film gets a second viewing a few years or decades later and things get a good deal more acceptable.

 (Thanks, Paramount Movies!)

 In 1982, Horner finally broke into the big time with his stellar and memorable score for Star Trek II: The Wrath of Khan.
 The score has plenty of great moments and the composer’s choice to use a nautical theme for the sequel made the music vastly different than Jerry Goldsmith’s work on the first Star Trek film.
 Horner also lifted a classic cue from Bernard Herrmann’s main title theme to Mysterious Island, making a powerful scene all the more effective.
-I can recall myself and two other soundtrack hounds practically flying out of out seats when those two notes blasted out of the theater speakers.
+I can recall myself and two other soundtrack hounds practically flying out of out seats when those familiar notes blasted out of the theater speakers.
 It turns out we weren’t the only ones geeking out on that bit of genre nostalgia as I recall a few people afterwards discussing the music and its influences later in a nearby coffee shop.